General Electric Showcase House: Reagan residency

-Reagan, his wife Nancy, and their two children, Patti and Ron, moved to the house in 1957.
+Reagan, his wife Nancy, and their daughter, Patti moved to the house in 1957.
+(Son Ron was born in 1958).
 Reagan was one of the first celebrities to move to Pacific Palisades.
 Reagan's son Michael, whom he had adopted with his first wife, Jane Wyman, came from boarding school to visit the house on weekends.
 Following Reagan's "A Time for Choosing" speech of 1964, a group of wealthy Republican donors led by Holmes Tuttle visited the house to persuade him to run in the 1966 California gubernatorial election.
 The Reagan family infrequently visited the house following his election as Governor of California.
 The house was almost destroyed by a wild fire in 1977.
 During the fire the Reagan family threw their silverware into the swimming pool.
 The Reagans moved to the White House in January 1981 following his victory in the 1980 United States presidential election.
 Reagan was showering in the house when he was told that he had become the next President of the United States.
 He subsequently received the telephone call from Jimmy Carter conceding the presidential election in the living room of the house.
 As Nancy Reagan recalled the event:[I had taken] a bath, and Ronnie got in the shower.
 In the background I could hear John Chancellor on the TV in the bedroom, and suddenly he says Ronnie's won—in a landslide.
 So I jumped out of the tub, started banging on the shower door, and we ran to the TV.
 There we were, standing in our towels, listening to them say he had been elected.
 Then the phone started ringing.
 It was President Carter, calling from Washington to concede the election and to congratulate Ronnie on winning.
 After his move to the White House, Reagan sold the house in 1982.